padro89/snakemake-workflow-cnag/README.md

 ### Implement the pathway analysis using Snakemake

+- The pathway analysis is performed with g:Profiler.
+- Both ORA and GSEA are carried out, I have a script for each of them.
+- ORA:
+  - For the DGE list, I take the genes that are differentialy expressed (they may have a column "Filter" if the analysis is run with DESeq2).
+  - I then get the ENSEMBL ID.
+It may have a last number after a point I should remove, this happens with *Mus musculus* and *Homo sapiens* samples.
+I can use awk for this.
+  - With the ENSEMBL ID I can use a GMT file that contains all the pathways for the organism.
+  - There is no need to select a Universe, g:Profiler uses one automatically.
+- GSEA:
+  - I need to indicate the column that contains the statistic in the DGE list in order to rank the genes.
+  - Maybe it would be interesting to create some graphs, like in the GSEA, like those in the REVIGO.

 ### Integrate Marc's alignment workflow

+- He uses a FLI file with the samples.
+I'm not sure if I can include it in the config file, but it would probably be more useful as an input file.

+### Integrate everything toghether
+- I should probably make subworkflows for different options in the config.
+- Should I use the config for everything, or should I use params?

 ### Add conda dependencies to the each step in the Snakemake workflow